Ray Batten: Coaching career

-Ray Batten was the coach of Wakefield Trinity from April 1980 to May 1981 and again from May 1982 to July 1983.
+Batten was the coach of Wakefield Trinity from April 1980 to May 1981 and again from May 1982 to July 1983.

 Death

 Batten died on 23 September 2020, at the age of 75.

 Genealogical Information

 Ray Batten was the son of the rugby league footballer; Billy Batten Jr., the grandson of the rugby league footballer; Billy Batten, and the nephew of the rugby league footballer; Eric Batten.